Dowline1/PFDA-Assignment-2019/README.md

 The Beta Distribution is a continious distribution that has 2 inputs required and is most widely used to determine uncertainty of the success of an experiment.
 The distribution itself lies on the interval (0, 1) and allow for generation of non-uniform distributions for the values that lie between 0 and 1.
 The two inputs or parameters required to generate the data in the random.beta function are (a, b) and determine the shape of the beta distribution generated.

 The below KDE plot uses the beta distributions generated from the random.beta function (4 in total) to plot the points so that the influence of the different parameters can be visualised.
-The mean of each of the beta distributions can be calculated by using the 2 parameters (a, b) used to generated the random numbers, with the formula $$μ=\frac{a}{(a+b)}$$.
+The mean of each of the beta distributions can be calculated by using the 2 parameters (a, b) used to generated the random numbers, with the formula μ= a/(a+b).
 As can be seen from the plot the standard deviation gets smaller the larger the values for a and b, represented by the height and width of the peak with smaller deviations being taller and narrower.

 <img width="800" height="500"  src="Resources/Random_Number_Beta_Distribution_KDE.png">